coreos/ignition/docs/operator-notes.md

 Append `?versionId=<version>` to any of the URL formats to fetch the specified object version.

+## Azure Blob access

+Ignition supports fetching resources from Azure Blob Storage.
+The URL format for Azure Blob Storage is `https://<storageAccount>.blob.core.windows.net/<container>/<fileName>`.
+Ignition will recognize this format and attempt to authenticate using the [default Azure credential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#DefaultAzureCredential) to fetch the resource via the [Azure Blob Storage API](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/storage/azblob#section-readme).

+If the Azure storage blob is public, the resource can be fetched anonymously.
+For private storage blobs, the resource can only be fetched if valid credentials are available.
+To configure the credentials, ensure the environment has credentials with the necessary permissions to access the storage account and storage blob.
+One approach is to configure a managed identity with contributor access to the storage account and assign it to the VM during creation.

 ## HTTP headers

 When fetching data from an HTTP URL for config references, CA references and file contents, additional headers can be attached to the request using the `httpHeaders` attribute.
 This allows downloading data from servers that require authentication or some additional parameters from your request.